Confidential Records Requests

 In some instances, students choose to petition for exceptions to academic or financial aid policies and require verification of related mental health concerns.
 We are happy to work with students to provide these letters whenever appropriate.
 To be able to provide a substantive letter, a student must have participated in ongoing therapy services during the time period in question.
 We are unable to verify difficulties experienced when a student was not actively in therapy.
 Please notify your former therapist or, if unavailable, our front desk staff of your request and we will see what we can do to help.

-We are happy to help students seeking documentation of mental health related disabilities.
-The Accessible Education Center is the campus office responsible for coordinating accommodations related to documented disabilities.
-We recommend scheduling an appointment with them to discuss what types of documentation are required.
-In some instances, a letter from a therapist is needed to confirm a condition.
-A student must have participated, or be actively participating, in on-going therapy at the Counseling Center in order for us to appropriately assess the situation and provide such a letter.
-Please don't hesitate to ask questions about this process.
-You can talk with your therapist or call 541-346-3227 to speak with our staff.
+The Accessible Education Center is the office responsible for determining eligibility and related accomodations.
+We recommend scheduling an appointment with them to discuss what type of documentation are required.
+In some instances, a letter from a therapist is needed to describe current functional challenges related to a mental health diagnosis.
+A student must have participated, or be actively participating, in therapy at Counseling Services in order for us to provide appropriate verification and support of a mental health concern.

 If you are struggling to manage personal difficulties and to keep up with your academic work, we are here to support you.
-Please call the Counseling Center at 541-346-3227.
+Please call Counseling Services at 541-346-3227.
 For more information about accessing our services, visit our counseling and services page.